adrianraszka/password-game/README.md

 ## Notes

+* To pause tests at any given time use `page.pause()` in the test code.

-Occasionally, you might encounter a human verification prompt ("Please Verify You Are a Human") that requires clicking a checkbox manually to proceed.
+* Occasionally, you might encounter a human verification prompt ("Please Verify You Are a Human") that requires clicking a checkbox manually to proceed.
 Unfortunately, this verification step is built into the Password Game and cannot be bypassed.